 5. Write clear introductions and conclusions

-Essays tend to become a complicated read and without a proper introduction and conclusion, your readers will lose interest.
+Essays tend to become complicated to read, and without a proper introduction and conclusion, your readers will lose interest.

 It’s also a good idea to create an outline before you start drafting the essay.
 Outlines are like roadmaps.
 It gives your paper structure and guides you through the writing process.